 - Change the Grid Radius (Optional)

-- The default Grid Radius is 0.5 miles, meaning that the distance from the central data point to the outermost data points (horizontally & vertically) is 0.5 miles.
+- The default Grid Radius is 1 mile, meaning that the distance from the center data point to the outermost data points (horizontally & vertically) is 1 mile.

 - Select a new Grid Radius from 0.1 miles to 100 miles to make your Local Rank Tracking data search area smaller or larger.